-Refurbishment of 12 ACT Fire and Rescue and ACT Ambulance Service Stations to achieve minimum response times.
+This project involved the refurbishment of 12 ACT Fire and Rescue and ACT Ambulance service stations to achieve minimum response times.

 TSA was a start-up consultant for three of the 12 facilities.
-We undertook due diligence studies, developed functional design briefs, concept designs and completed a detailed business case.
-We oversaw the development of building “templates” for installation on sites with existing facilities or new greenfield sites across the Territory.
-The designs for these were developed to meet three separate sustainability standards identified as ‘baseline’, ‘best practice’ and ‘leading-edge’ to provide the client with flexibility in achieving a variety of sustainability outcomes.
+We undertook due-diligence studies, developed functional design briefs, concept designs and completed a detailed business case.
+We oversaw the development of building ‘templates’ for installation on sites with existing facilities or greenfield sites across the Territory.
+The designs for these were developed to meet three separate sustainability standards identified as ‘baseline’, ‘best practice’ and ‘leading-edge’.
+This provided the client with flexibility in achieving a variety of sustainability outcomes.

 TSA met the program for the project deliverables and successfully obtained funding through the ACT Treasury on behalf of ACT Justice and the Emergency Services Agency.